moe-mizrak/laravel-prompt-alchemist/README.md

 The instructions detail how the prompt should be processed, ensuring the response strictly adheres to the provided format.
 <br/>

-For the prompt which you will be used for Tool Use (Function Calling):
+Prompt which will be used for Tool Use (Function Calling):
 ```php
 $prompt = 'Can tell me Mr. Boolean Bob credit score?';